-Hydroceramic is a project that speculate on the thermodynamic processes in buildings and how these can be tackled passively with a class of materials called “hydrogel”.
+Hydroceramic is a project that speculates on the thermodynamic processes in buildings and how these can be tackled passively with a class of materials called “hydrogel”.
 By combining the evaporation property of the hydrogels with the thermal mass, and humidity control property of clay ceramic and fabric, a composite material responsive to heat and water was created.
 The proposed solution is a passive evapotranspiration system able to lower the temperature of an interior space by 5ºC.

-From this evaporation diagram, We can see that the heat of vaporization of water is about 0.6 kilocalories per gram, that is how the a cooling effect occurs.
-Taking this phenomenon as a hypothesis, we set up a test to observe the cooling performance of this smart material in composition with other selected materials i.e. Plastic, Aluminum, Clay in order to find the most suitable supportive material.
+From this evaporation diagram, We can see that the heat of vaporization of water is about 0.6 kilocalories per gram, that is how the cooling effect occurs.
+Taking this phenomenon as a hypothesis, we set up a test to observe the cooling performance of this smart material in composition with other selected materials i.e. Plastic, Aluminum, Clay in order to find the most suitable support material.

-The performative box compared to the control, after treated with extreme heat (artificial), resulted in 5 degree Celsius difference in temperature (average) and 200% higher in humidity.
+The performative box compared to the control after treated with extreme heat (artificial), resulted in 5 degree Celsius difference in temperature (average) and 200% higher in humidity.
 This gave us a rough conclusion that the composite material has the ability to cool down the enclosed space in high temperature and the ability to transfer humidity.

 Hydroceramics a project of IAAC, Institute for Advanced Architecture of Catalonia developed in the Studio Digital Matter: Intelligent Construction, Master of Advanced Architecture in 2013-2014, by students: Akanksha Rathee, Elena Mitrofanova, Pongtida Santayanon with the support of Senior Faculty Areti Markopoulou, Faculty assistant Alexandre Dubor and assistant Moritz Belge.